pranavpk404/calculator/README.md

-# calculator
+# Calculator

-calculator using html,css,javascript
+Calculator using HTML,CSS,Javascript

 design from frontend mentor